Devin Hester: 2012 season

+2013 season

-Hester exclusively saw playing time as a return specialist when Marc Trestman became the Bears’ head coach.
+Hester exclusively saw playing time as a return specialist when Marc Trestman became the Bears' head coach.
 In week two against the Minnesota Vikings, Hester broke the team record for most kickoff return yards in a game with 249.
 Four weeks later against the New York Giants, Hester passed Glyn Milburn for the most all-time kickoff return yards in franchise history with 4,643 yards.
 Against the Washington Redskins, Hester returned a punt 81 yards for a touchdown for his 19th career return touchdown, tying Deion Sanders' record.
 In addition to Hester's NFL records, he is also the leader in career punt returns (264) and punt return yards (3,241) among active players.
 Hester ended the 2013 season having averaged 27.7 kickoff return yards and 14.2 punt return yards, while also leading the league in kickoff return yards with 1,442.

 Hester became a free agent on March 11, 2014.
-He released a statement on March 5, 2014 that the Bears did not intend to re-sign him.
+He released a statement on March 5, 2014, that the Bears did not intend to re-sign him.
 Hester thanked the Bears organization and fan base for their support throughout his time in Chicago.
 Phil Emery, the Bears' general manager, commented on Hester's legacy, stating, "While Devin has redefined the pinnacle standard of the return position in the NFL, the memories and contributions he has given us cannot be measured by stats or numbers."

 Atlanta Falcons

 Hester signed a three-year contract with the Atlanta Falcons on March 20, 2014.
-In his debut game with the Falcons, Hester caught five passes for 99 yards, helping lead the Falcons to a 37-34 Week 1 overtime victory over the New Orleans Saints.
-During Week 3, Hester brought back a 62-yard punt for his 20th career touchdown return, breaking the record for career non-offensive touchdowns he previously shared with Deion Sanders.
+In his debut game with the Falcons, Hester caught five passes for 99 yards, helping lead the Falcons to a 37–34 week 1 overtime victory over the New Orleans Saints.
+During week 3 against the Tampa Bay Buccaneers, Hester brought back a 62-yard punt for his 20th career touchdown return, breaking the record for career non-offensive touchdowns he previously shared with Deion Sanders.
 Also in the same game, Hester recorded a rushing touchdown, forced fumble and fumble recovery.
 Hester was named the NFC's Special Teams Player of the Week for his accomplishments.
 Hester concluded the season with 504 receiving yards from 38 receptions and led the NFL with 1,128 kick-off return yards.
 He was also selected to play in the 2015 Pro Bowl.

 Hester missed a majority of the 2015 NFL season due to a turf toe injury.
 The Falcons activated him from the injury reserve for the final five games of the season, but only used Hester on special teams.
-He tallied 235 yards kick return yards and 34 punt return yards, but failed to record a touchdown.
+He tallied 235 kick return yards and 34 punt return yards, but failed to record a touchdown.
 Hester underwent foot surgery in January 2016 to repair the toe injury he sustained earlier in the season.

 On July 26, Hester was released by the Falcons.
 Hester attributed his dismissal to the lingering toe-injury he sustained in the previous season.
 He voiced interest in continuing his career in the NFL for the 2016 season once he has fully recovered.